Updated December 7, 2022

 Connect via video technology

-As mentioned above, telemedicine cannot adequately address larger problems such as emergency health issues.
+As mentioned above, telehealth cannot adequately address larger problems such as emergency health issues.
 Another drawback can be the lack of professional setting, which some users may find unsettling.
 You are speaking with a person on a cellphone or at your computer, not sitting in a nice doctor’s office or a hospital room.
 However, the speed and convenience of virtual visits should not be overlooked.

 Despite the “unprofessional” setting of telemedicine appointments, it is still a professional doctor diagnosing and treating you, and the visit is private.
 The telemedicine system allows you to avoid expensive urgent care centers when your doctor is unavailable, for example, or if you are traveling and need to see a doctor.